LollosoSi/bruxism-detector/README.md

 ## **What to expect**
 - Monitor your night sessions: the program logs `Clenching`, `Button`, `Beep` and `Alarm` events with timestamps in csv files.
 Via Processing or the experimental Android App
+- Keep a diary with your habits and events (even when not monitoring sleep!) and see them in a calendar view
 - Raw data: all SVM results (clenching/not clenching and confidence) are logged with timestamps in a `<date>_RAW.csv` file so you can elaborate them later and make a better detection algorithm.
 - Match your data with sleep data from your sleep tracker*
 - A graph if you wish to see one.
 Use `generator.jar` or the Android app.